March 8th Opening Information

 13. Will we allow visitors and volunteers into school?

 At present school volunteers are not returning.
 Specialist teachers, therapists and essential contractors will be will returning.
 Where visits can happen outside of school hours, they will.
 A record will be kept of all visitors.
-The school will expect all visitors to follow the schools Covid standards.
+The school will expect all visitors to follow the school' Risk Assessment procedures.

 14. Will extra-curricular clubs run (football club, dance club etc)?

-Some clubs will return and we will send out details in September.
+Some clubs will return after Easter.
 School will constantly review advice to maximise the clubs we are able to offer.

 15. Will the school office be open?

-The Office will remain closed.
 We encourage parents to contact school by email or telephone wherever possible.
 Please send slips, dinner money, etc. with children to put in their class boxes.
+Any payments can be made via BACS.

 16. Will children be confined to the same classroom environment most of the day?